Imprint

 Formats & Editions

-Beth's life, like the unfinished manuscript on her laptop, is stuck between chapters.
+Beth's life, like the unfinished manuscript on her laptop, is stuck.

-Since her breakup with Fraser - which was not part of the story - she's retreated into a lonely working-from-home world of sweatpants, disordered hours and comfort eating.
+Since her devastating breakup with Fraser she's retreated into a lonely working-from-home world of sweatpants, disordered timekeeping and comfort eating.
 The one luminous constant in her life is her love for her rescue dog, Tomsk, and his for her.

-When Beth's house share falls apart, she is thrown a lifeline by the least likely person: Fraser's mother Martine, who offers Beth and Tomsk a temporary space above her garage in which to start over.
-Returning to Longhampton, scene of her happiest memories with Fraser and his family, feels like a second chance: might this be a sign that she and Fraser are meant to be?
+When her house share falls apart, she is thrown a lifeline by the least likely person: Fraser's mother Martine, who offers Beth and Tomsk a temporary space above her garage in which to start over.

 But Martine's favours always come at a price: she's volunteered a reluctant Beth as a writer for a project called The Story of Your Life, run by the local retirement community.
-Some of the stories Beth hears are heartwarming, some are heartbreaking.
-All of them, Beth notes, reveal a little more than the teller realises.
-And when she is sent an anonymous story of first love that threatens to destroy more than one family's identity, Beth has to decide: is it sometimes better to keep a secret than reveal the truth?
+Some of the stories Beth hears are heartwarming, some are heartbreaking, and some even make her question her own past relationships.

 Read More